 Is car insurance for over 50s cheaper?

 It often is.
-Our Premium Drivers report from September2017 shows that drivers over 50 pay an average of £420** for their car insurance.
-That’s good news indeed when you consider that according to comparethemarket.com data, the average cost of car insurance in the UK now stands at £779** per year.
+Our data from November 2018 shows that 50% of over 50s could achieve a quote of up to £290** for their car insurance.
+That’s good news indeed when you consider that according to Compare the Market data, the average cost of car insurance in the UK now stands at £666*** per year.

 How is car insurance calculated?

-Car insurance is tailored to you, your car and where you live.
-Risk is the key factor for insurance providers when it comes to working out what you pay.
-So, if you’re over 50, then the assumption is that you’re a lower risk driver because of all your experience on the road.
-Plus, chances are, you’ve accrued some no claims discount.
+Car insurance is based on your age, driving history, your car and where you live.
+Risk is a key factor for insurance providers when it comes to working out what you pay.
+So, if you’re over 50, the assumption is that you’re a lower risk because you’re a more experienced driver.
+Plus, chances are you’ve accrued some no claims discount.

-Should I go with a specialist over 50s insurance provider?
+Should I go with a specialist over 50s car insurance provider?

-Courtesy cars or a ‘get you home’ service – usually offered as standard so you always know you can get home safely.
+- courtesy cars or a ‘get you home’ service are usually offered as standard

-Emergency driver cover - if you need to cut your journey short because of a medical emergency, some policies will allow any driver to drive your car and take you back home
+- emergency driver cover - if you have a medical emergency, some policies will cover any driver to drive your car and take you back home

 How can I cut the cost of car insurance quotes for over 50s?

-We’ve put together some top tips that could help save you money.
+Here are some top tips that could help you save money:

-While allowing your provider to automatically renew your policy ensures there’s no risk of you being uninsured, it does mean you could be paying more than you need to.
-Our Premium Driver report shows that drivers over 50 can save an average of £55** by shopping around for their car insurance.
+- avoid auto-renewal – while allowing your insurance provider to automatically renew your policy ensures there’s no risk of you being uninsured, it does mean you could be paying more than you need to.

-If possible, keep your car somewhere secure overnight or invest in an industry-approved alarm system or immobiliser.
-If you reduce the risk of your car being stolen or vandalised you could cut the cost of your premium – just bear in mind that you may need to speak directly with your insurance provider to get the saving.
+- increase your car’s security – keeping your car somewhere secure overnight or investing in an industry-approved alarm system or immobiliser could reduce the risk of your car being stolen or vandalised.
+This in turn could cut the cost of your premium.
+Talk directly to your insurance provider about possible savings

-All insurance providers will ask for an annual mileage, so set this as low as you realistically can.
+- reduce your mileage – all insurance providers will ask for an annual mileage, so set this as low as you realistically can.
 Try to be accurate.
 If you significantly underestimate your mileage and have to make a claim, your policy could be invalid.
-Overestimating could bump you up into the next price bracket.
+Overestimating could bump you up into the next price bracket

-Increasing your voluntary excess could mean a cheaper monthly premium.
-Just make sure you can pay both the compulsory excess (set by the provider) and your chosen voluntary excess should you need to make a claim.
+- tweak your voluntary excess – increasing your voluntary excess could mean a cheaper monthly premium.
+Just make sure you can pay both the compulsory excess set by your provider, and your chosen voluntary excess should you need to make a claim

-Pay for your insurance in one and it’ll save you a few pounds.
-Spreading the cost of your premium over 12 months could cost more as you might be charged interest on the instalments.
+- pay upfront – paying for your insurance all at once could save you a few pounds.
+Spreading the cost over 12 months could cost more as you might be charged interest on the instalments

 How do I find the right over 50s insurance for me?